 - Bulk DNS changes during a migration, replatform, or launch.

-- Repeatable client work across several domains or environments.
+- Repeatable setup work across multiple environments or client zones.

-- Simple CI or deployment checks for records that must exist before traffic moves.
+- Preflight checks in deployment pipelines for records that must exist before traffic moves.

-Use zone-scoped API tokens where possible.
-For read-only inventory or preflight checks, DNS Read is enough.
+Use a zone-scoped API token whenever possible.
+For inventory or verification, DNS Read is enough.
 For record changes or imports, use DNS Write.
-If automation is shared across a team or CI system, Cloudflare now also supports Account API tokens for compatible endpoints, which is useful when you do not want a production workflow tied to one person's login.
+Cloudflare also supports Account API tokens for compatible endpoints, which is useful when you want a service token that is not tied to one employee login.

 export CLOUDFLARE_API_TOKEN="..."